Deekshithamuvvala13/sql-datawarehouse-project/README.md

 this project is licensed under the [MIT License](LICENSE).
 You are free to use, modify and share this project with proper attribution.

 ## About me
 Hi there!
 I'm Deekshitha .
-I am working as developer in Defence on a mission to share knowledge enjoyable and engaging!
+I am working as developer in Defence on a mission to share knowledge and make working with data enjoyable and engaging!